Dagentic: The Serverless Framework That Makes AI Agents Actually Work in Production

 Rendering diagram...

-Traditional orchestration systems work like assembly lines.
-You define every step upfront: collect data, analyze it, write the report.
-The workflow is linear, predictable, and unchangeable once started.
-If you discover you need additional compliance checks mid-execution, you're out of luck—the process can't adapt.
+An assembly line: collect data, analyze it, write the report.
+Linear, predictable, unchangeable once started.
+Discover you need a compliance check mid-execution and you're out of luck—the process can't adapt.

 Self-Modifying Workflow (AI Agent Reality)